malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	There is a line which adds the global offset variable to all inequalities that can be commented or uncommented depending on whether or not you want to include the global offset variable.
-	The best encoding found is run on a Dwave simulator after solving is complete.
-This is to validate that the encoding works if/when one is found.
+	The best embedding found is run on a Dwave simulator after solving is complete.
+This is to validate that the embedding works if/when one is found.

-  Comparison of 4-bit XOR and 4-bit XNOR encodings:
+  Comparison of 4-bit XOR and 4-bit XNOR embeddings:

-  	Maybe by staring at the XOR and XNOR encodings, the properties of the NOT
+  	Maybe by staring at the XOR and XNOR embeddings, the properties of the NOT
-	encoding which contribute to transforming an XOR into an XNOR encoding will become apparent:
+	embedding which contribute to transforming an XOR into an XNOR encoding will become apparent:

-  	       	     XOR gate encoding                         NOT gate encoding
+  	       	     XOR gate embedding                         NOT gate encoding
                     -------------------                       -------------------

         Ancilla          J01 = 844.4	     Output                  Input